openvinotoolkit/datumaro/docs/pascal_voc_user_manual.md

 ```

 Argument `--tasks` allow to specify tasks for export dataset,
-by default datumaro uses all tasks.
+by default Datumaro uses all tasks.
 Argument   `--label_map` allow to define user label map, for example

 ``` bash